Income Tax Filing Status

 - Your home was the main home of your child, stepchild, or eligible foster child for more than half the year.

-- You paid more than half the cost of keeping up a main home for you and that child for the entire year except for temporary absences.
+- You have to have paid more than half the cost of maintaining a primary home for you and your child for the entire year, except for temporary absences.

-If your spouse died in the current tax year, you can use married filing jointly as yourfiling status, if you otherwise qualify to use that status.
-You may be eligible to use qualifying widow(er) with dependent child as your filing status for 2 years following the year in which the spouse died.
+- If you have not remarried, you can use this as your filing status for 2 years following the death of your spouse.
 This gives you the benefit of using the joint filing rates and the highest standard deduction amount.

 - If you spouse died during the tax year, you may file a joint tax return using MFJ.

 - The MFJ standard deduction may apply for the 2015 tax year, with an additional $1,250 for each spouse age 65 or older, or blind.